Indexing Techniques for Graph Reachability Queries: Plain Reachability Indexes

 \subsubsection{\textbf{The minimum 2-hop index}}

 The size of the 2-hop index is $ \sum_{i=1}^n |L_{out}(v_i)| + |L_{in}(v_i)|$ for a graph with $n$ vertices.
 Given an input graph, many 2-hop indexes can be built, such that each of them can satisfy the two conditions discussed above.
 The minimum 2-hop index is the one that has the smallest index size.
 Obviously, the minimum 2-hop index can maximumly compress the transitive closure of the input graph.

 We use the following toy example to explain the intuition.
 Consider a graph with two edges $(s,u)$ and $(u,t)$.
 One possible 2-hop index is to have $u$ in both $L_{out}(s)$ and $L_{in}(t)$.
 Another option is to record $s$ in $L_{in}(u)$ and $L_{in}(t)$ and to record $t$ in $L_{out}(u)$.
 The first option is preferable since it has fewer number of index entries.
 The general goal of building the minimum 2-hop index is to maximumly compress the transitive closure.
 However, the problem of computing the minimum 2-hop index is NP-hard \cite{10.5555/545381.545503}.
-Efficient heuristics have been proposed to reduce the index size of the 2-hop index, e.g., TFL \cite{10.1145/2463676.2465286}, DL \cite{10.14778/2556549.2556578}, PLL \cite{10.1145/2505515.2505724}, and TOL \cite{10.1145/2588555.2612181}.
-We take PLL as a representative to discuss the 2-hop indexing, followed by the discussion of the differences between different approaches.
+Efficient heuristics have been proposed to reduce the index size, \textit{e.g.}, TFL \cite{10.1145/2463676.2465286}, DL \cite{10.14778/2556549.2556578}, PLL \cite{10.1145/2505515.2505724}, and TOL \cite{10.1145/2588555.2612181}.
+We take PLL as a representative for discussion.
+Then, we will mention the differences between different approaches.